mogic-le/changelog-helper/README.md

   <a href="https://packagist.org/packages/mogic/changelog-helper"><img src="https://img.shields.io/packagist/v/mogic/changelog-helper.svg?label=stable" alt="Latest Stable Version" /></a>
 </p>

-Changelog-Helper was created by [Stefan Berger](https://github.com/mogic-le) from [MOGIC](https://www.mogic.com), and is a set of commandline commands to add new CHANGELOG entries and create new releases.

-- Built on top of the [Laravel Zero](https://laravel-zero.com) components.

 ------

 ## Documentation

+The helper is built on top of the [Laravel Zero](https://laravel-zero.com) components and uses git as an internal command.

 ### Install